ufateh/frontend-k8s/README.md

 It also contains a Dockerfile in case if the service needs to be run in a containerized environment.
 Dockerfile uses a node tag which was choosen based on M1 Macbook.
 This FROM image have ARM support as well.

-helmchart dicrectory is there if you want to deploy this service to a kubernetes cluster. chart was generated with helm, so a lot of things will be extra in it.
+frontend dicrectory is there if you want to deploy this service to a kubernetes cluster. chart was generated with helm, so a lot of things will be extra in it.
 These can be utilized/referenced or removed as per need.

 .dockerignore contains some of those folder which we do not need in docker image.